September 12, 2025

 2. What is the relationship between onboarding and client experience design?

-3. How to Create a Fantastic Client Onboarding Process
+3. How to Create a Fantastic Client Onboarding Process?

 4. Determine What You Will Need to Make the Project a Success.

-5. Determine what your client needs for the project to be a success.
+5. Determine what your client needs For the project to be a success.

 6. Plan the Entire Onboarding Process